 Under the terms of an agreement effective from 22 July 2014, the Company has appointed Janus Henderson to provide investment management, accounting, administrative and secretarial services.
-Janus Henderson has contracted with BNP Paribas SA to provide accounting and administration services.
+Janus Henderson has contracted with BNP Paribas to provide accounting and administration services.

-Details of the fee arrangements for these services are given in the Strategic Report on page 27.
-The total of the management fees paid or payable to Janus Henderson under this agreement in respect of the year ended 30 September 2022 was £1,723,000 (2021: £1,622,000).
-The amount outstanding at 30 September 2022 was £855,000 (2021: £804,000).
+The management fee is calculated on a tiered basis at the rate of 0.5% per annum of the first £325m of the average net chargeable assets with the balance above that charged at a reduced rate of 0.4% per annum for the financial year under review and are invoiced on a quarterly basis.
+Further details of the fee arrangements for these services including the definition of net chargeable assets are given in the Strategic Report on page 27.
+The total of the management fees paid or payable to Janus Henderson under this agreement in respect of the year ended 30 September 2023 was £1,713,000 (2022: £1,723,000).
+The amount outstanding at 30 September 2023 was £411,000 (2022: £855,000).

 In addition to the above services, Janus Henderson facilitates marketing activities with third parties which are recharged to the Company.
 Janus Henderson also provided sales and marketing services.
-The total amounts paid to Janus Henderson in respect of marketing for the year ended 30 September 2022 amounted to £96,000 (2021: £79,000).
+The total amounts paid to Janus Henderson in respect of marketing for the year ended 30 September 2023 amounted to £56,000 (2022: £96,000).